davidlatwe/rezup/src/rezup/launch/README.md

 ## Shell Prompt

-You may customize the prompt with environ var `REZUP_PROMPT`, to get the container name for custom prompt, use env var `REZUP_CONTAINER`.
+You may customize the prompt with environ var `REZUP_PROMPT`.

+To get the container name for custom prompt, use env var `REZUP_CONTAINER`.
+You may also want to use `REZUP_USING_REMOTE` to indicate whether current rez venv session is sourced from local or remote container.

 ## Set Prompts in Unix Shell